TaliBytes/ClipHist/README.md

 # Linux Clipboard History Manager (ClipHist)

-## WARNING - APP IS STILL IN DEVELOPMENT AND NON FUNCTIONAL
+## WARNING - APP IS STILL IN DEVELOPMENT BUT IS SOMEWHAT FUNCTIONAL

 Linux is an open source OS with (typically) minimal bloat pre-installed.
 This has the obvious advantage of no bloat but has the disadvantage that features one may consider key are simply missing from the experience.
 Up until recently, I've used Windows in my typical day-to-day work-flow (be it back when I was in school, today as a coder, or at various times I am word processing).
 I consistently used the Windows "Clipboard History" utility that is built into Windows.
 Upon moving to Linux I discovered that, not surprisingly, such a feature is not built into the few distros I've tried up till now.